minnojs/minno-time/src/js/extensions/iat/README.md

 `inter_trial_interval`: The duration after removing the target stimulus before moving to the next trial (default: 500).

-`post_instruction_interval`: The duration after the instructions before moving on to the first trial (default: 500).
+`post_instructions_interval`: The duration after the instructions before moving on to the first trial (default: 500).

 **Feedback**